dimitriwalters/dotfiles/README.md

 # dotfiles
-My .vimrc and .vim directory
+My .vimrc and .vim directory.

+Vundle must be set up first.
+You can do so by running this command:

+`git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

+To install the plugins I installed with vundle, you must execute this command:

+`vim +PluginInstall +qall`